Dates: June 7 - August 2

 Instructor: Dennis McLaughlin

-Your course fee covers use of all clays (terra cotta, stonewares, sculpture body, porcelain), bisque firing, glazes and glaze firing up to 7,270 cu. inches of kiln space as well as 7 day access to the ceramics program and its equipment from the start date of your class to December 1st.
+Your course fee covers use of all clays (terra cotta, stoneware, sculpture body, porcelain), bisque firing, glazes and glaze firing up to 8,000 cu. inches of kiln space as well as 7-day access to the ceramics program and its equipment from the start date of your class to December 1st.
 Opportunities to exhibit your work or view the work of your fellow studio participants will be available during our Holiday Show and Sale on December 6 – 9th!

 For questions regarding course content, please contact Director of Education, Kathy King at email@example.com.